Diamante-Smith/Creating-Virtual-Networks-and-Virtual-Machines-/README.md

 <img width="599" alt="35" src="https://github.com/user-attachments/assets/7d7c7176-6bc4-46e3-8901-64485e385795">

-- RDP (is used when remotely connecting from 1 computer to another to gain a remote desktop  GUI.
-The computer being connected is typically "listening" for a connection on TCP port 3389
+- RDP (is used when remotely connecting from 1 computer to another to gain a remote desktop  GUI, the computer being connected is typically "listening" for a connection on TCP port 3389

+-

 <br><br>